HVAC Training Shop is reader-supported. As an Amazon Associate, I earn from qualifying purchases.

 In order to maintain the safety benefits of using an evaporative humidifier, you’ll want to ensure that you clean or change the filter regularly.

 Ultrasonic humidifiers do not have a heating element so they don’t get hot.
-So there is no risk of burns from using an ultrasonic humidifier.
-For this reason, ultrasonic humidifiers are generally safe to place in an area where a child might be able to reach it.
+So there’s no risk of burns from using an ultrasonic humidifier.

 Evaporative humidifiers don’t have as much of a problem with mold and bacteria.
 This is because they include a filter that helps to remove mold and bacteria from the water before adding moisture to the air.